 Natasha’s task sheet includes mostly classrooms organized in a hierarchical, orthogonal formation as is customary for schools built according to the factory model.
 When we asked her to describe her school, she responded: ‘An ordinary building.’
 Regarding the literature classroom, she said: ‘I haven’t really thought about it.
 Ordinary.’
 The media room looks ‘ordinary, like a classroom.’
 While reflecting on the process of preparing the task, she added: ‘It made me understand that my school is actually good and that it lacks almost nothing.’

-Alex, in contrast, was looking for ways to utilize the openness of the task to refresh the school experience.
+Alex, in contrast, was seeking for ways to utilize the openness of the task to refresh the school experience.
 The planetarium, at the center of his task sheet, is placed on the upper floor of a two-story building.
 It shapes the school’s identity as a dynamic, open, and unique environment: ‘A very interesting place.
 Other schools don’t have one.
 Putting it there brings innovation.’
 The planetarium represents the ambition to open horizons and break boundaries, scientific curiosity, and the need for a place for social gatherings.

-Another strategy Alex has implemented expressing a desire to change the school experience is a thinking pattern that embraces ideas from other places familiar to him.
+Another strategy Alex implemented, expressing a desire to change the school experience, is a thinking pattern that embraces ideas from other places familiar to him.
 He drew the idea to paint the walls from his youth movement, the design of the outdoor recreation area from the local urban park, and the television screens in the entrance hall from his elementary school.

-Transnatonalist identity
+Transnational identity

 From the interview, we learned that Natasha’s connection to her culture of origin is weak.
 However, she viewed Soviet culture positively and felt the need to protect her parents from ethnic stereotypes.
 She emphasized their liberal approach: ‘A lot of parents say, “go and study that,” and expect their children to do as they’re told.
 My parents never tried to force their opinion on me....they are not like those strict Russians.
 They encourage us in everything.’

 In response to our question about expressions of Soviet culture in her family’s lifestyle, she found it challenging to identify anything except ‘maybe the food.’
 She has never visited the FSU and had low proficiency in Russian reading and writing.
 Her family still celebrates the Christian New Year, as is the accepted norm among FSU immigrants, but with question marks surrounding this tradition: ‘My mom is against this now, but we still celebrate it.
 I persuade her.’
 She prefers to associate with girls from the FSU, but this is not a condition for choosing her friends: ‘I liked being able to speak Russian with friends, but it’s not a problem.
 I accept each one as she is.’
-Her remarks indicate that she perceived the Russian culture as superior to the Israeli culture: boys of Russian origin are ‘better educated; they are more cultured.’
+Her remarks indicate that she perceived Russian culture as superior to Israeli culture: boys of Russian origin are ‘better educated; they are more cultured.’
 Israeli youth ‘is not good at all.
 Someone can throw chewing gum on the floor as if they don’t care.
 They don’t lift the chairs at the end of the class, even though they have been asked.’